Samsung/tizen-docs/docs/application/tizen-studio/setup/update-sdk.md

 ### Update Packages Offline

-The Package Manager also facilitates offline upgrades with an update image for all the existing installed packages.
+The Package Manager also facilitates offline upgrade with an update image for all the existing packages.
 To install the packages with an image file, follow these steps:
 1. In Package Manager, click ![Configuration icon](./media/updating_sdk_icon_config.png).
 2. In the Configuration window that appears, enter the full path of the image file in Package Repository.
 Alternatively, to select the image file, click **...** next to the **combo box**.
 3. To close the dialog, click **Open**.

     >**Note:**
     >
     >If the image file is valid, detailed information about the image is displayed below the combo box.
 4. To close the **Configuration** dialog, click **OK**.
 The **Update available** button appears.
 5. To update and install additional platforms and tools with the image file, click **Update available**.

+    > **Note**
+    >
+    > Ensure that the image file includes a newer version of Tizen Studio than your installed version before updating or installing with the image file.

+## Install Additional Packages

+Package manager simplifies the process to install packages, platforms and tools.
+You can install any platform or tool which are listed under the Main SDK and Extension tabs.
+In Main SDK and Extension SDK tab, click **install** next to the desired platform or tool in the list that you want to install.
 >**Note:**
 >
-    >Ensure that the image file includes a newer Tizen Studio version than your installed version before updating or installing with the image file.

-## Install Additional Packages

-To install a specific platform or tool, using the **Main SDK** and **Extension SDK** tabs, click **install** next to that platform or tool in the list.

-Package Manager installs all packages that are required for that platform or tool.
+>Package Manager installs all packages that are required for that platform or tool.
+Package Manager also provides you the flexibility to install even an individual preferred package for a particular platform or tool.
 To install individual packages for a particular platform or tool, follow these steps:
   1. Click on **collapsible** icon located on the left of the main area of the window for each platform or tool to view more packages and tools.
  2. Click **install** next to the package to install that package.

   **Figure: Install platform packages**

   ![Installing platform packages](./media/updating_sdk_install_platform.png)

 ## Cancel Installation

-To cancel the installation process, click **X** on **Progress** tab next to the package.
+To cancel the installation process, click the **X** on **Progress** tab next to the corresponding package.

 >**Note:**
 >